marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

-    IPA-CP attempts to track all possible values and types passed to a function's parameter in order to propagate them and perform devirtualization. ipa-cp-value-list-size is the maximum number of values and types it stores per one formal parameter of a function.
+    IPA-CP attempts to track all possible values and types passed to a function's parameter in order to propagate them and perform devirtualization.
+    :gcc-param:`ipa-cp-value-list-size` is the maximum number of values and types it stores per one formal parameter of a function.

   .. gcc-param:: ipa-cp-eval-threshold

-    IPA-CP calculates its own score of cloning profitability heuristics and performs those cloning opportunities with scores that exceed ipa-cp-eval-threshold.
+    IPA-CP calculates its own score of cloning profitability heuristics and performs those cloning opportunities with scores that exceed :gcc-param:`ipa-cp-eval-threshold`.

   .. gcc-param:: ipa-cp-max-recursive-depth